gmontana77/go-bikefy/README.md

 * User Dashboard, Admin dashboard, Manage Users, Bicycles, Bookings from the Admin panel
 * Single Page Applications & Responsive Design

+## User Actions
+* User should be able to register/login
+* See bikes available, book & pay
+* See bookings
+* As admin user can see admin area, see catalogue, edit/update bike, delete & see catalogue.

+# Have fun, cheers!